 Juniper trees and shrubs are a popular choice in the ornamental home garden.
 These slow growing plants require little maintenance, are fairly drought tolerant, take full sun and are able to grow in a variety of soil types.
-They are fairly salt tolerant and make good road side plantings.
-In addition to this they are evergreens and provide year round beauty and interest to the landscape.
-With over 170 cultivated varieties to choice from there is one for almost any landscape situation.
+They are fairly salt tolerant and make good roadside plantings.
+In addition to this they are evergreens and provide year-round beauty and interest to the landscape.
+With over 170 cultivated varieties to choose from there is one for almost any landscape situation.
 The biggest threat to these junipers is blight.
 Particularly Phomopsis blight and Kabatina blight.
 These 2 fungal blights first kill the growing tips then produce a canker on the stem that girdles the twig shutting down the transportation of water and nutrients to that area and the twig dies.
 The disease is most serious on young or newly transplanted junipers.
 Learning to recognize these diseases will help to empower home gardeners who care for these trees and shrubs.

 Phomopsis blight is caused by the fungus Phomopsis juniperovora.
 Infection predominantly affects the healthy new growth that is still yellow green in colour.
 Primary infection time is spring when the juniper is putting on a big flush of new growth, but repeated infections can occur throughout the season when conditions for it’s spread and growth are ideal.
 Those ideal conditions are when temperatures are between 21-27 degrees C (70 – 80 degrees F), during periods of high humidity, and when foliage is wet (Morton Arboretum n.d.).